Bio-protocol/POInT-WGT/README.md

 ## Input Data

-The input files for this case study are available on [Figshare](https://doi.org/10.6084/m9.figshare.12277832).
+The input files for this case study are available on [Figshare](https://doi.org/10.6084/m9.figshare.12277832) and [here](https://github.com/Bio-protocol/POInT-WGT/tree/master/input).